tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

-Note, that if the `HTTPRoute` is attached to multiple `Gateway`s (which may be using different `GatewayClassParameters`), rendering of the `HTTPRoute` will be done independently for eachparent `Gateway` the `HTTPRoute` is attached to.
+Note, that if the `HTTPRoute` is attached to multiple `Gateway`s (which may be using different `GatewayClassParameters`), rendering of the `HTTPRoute` will be done independently for each parent `Gateway` the `HTTPRoute` is attached to.
 The `ParentRef` field will contain the specific parent Gateway.